-(b) Where the services of an employee with at least five years' service and less than seven years' service are terminated by the employer for any reason or by the employee, on account of illness, incapacity or domestic or other pressing necessity, they shall be entitled to be paid a proportionate amount for long service leave on the basis of two months' long service leave for ten years' service.
+(b) Where the services of an employee with at least five years' service and less than seven years' service are terminated by the employer for any reason other than the employee's serious and wilful misconduct, or by the employee, on account of illness, incapacity or domestic or other pressing necessity, he/she will be entitled to be paid a proportionate amount for long service leave on the basis of two months' long service leave for ten years' service.

-Where the services of an employee with at least seven years' service are terminated by the employer or by the employee, they shall be entitled to be paid a proportionate amount for long service leave on the basis of two months' long service leave for ten years' service.
+Where the services of an employee with at least seven years' service are terminated by the employer or by the employee, he or she will be entitled to be paid a proportionate amount for long service leave on the basis of two months' long service leave for ten years' service.

-- (ii) For the purposes of subclause (i) of this clause- - (a) "Service" shall mean service: - as a full time and/or permanent part time employee in one or more hospitals or public health organisations, Local Health Districts or former NSW Area Health Services;
+- (ii) For the purposes of subclause (i) of this clause - - (a) "Service" will mean service: - (1) as a full time and/or permanent part time employee in one or more hospitals, public health organisations, Local Health Districts or former NSW Area Health Services; and

-and

-- 2. as a full time and/or permanent part time employee with any "Government Sector Agency" (as defined by section 3 of the Government Sector Employment Act 2013 (NSW), as amended from time to time or any "Commonwealth or interstate agency" (as defined by Schedule 3A of the PSEM Act as amended from time to time).
-In these instances, such service must meet the relevant provisions of transfer prescribed in the PSEM Act for such service. - (b) Service shall not include- - 1. any period of leave without pay except in the case of employees who have completed at least ten years' service (any period of absence without pay being excluded therefrom) in which case service shall include any period of leave without pay not exceeding six months taken after the 12 March 1975;

-- any period of part-time service arising from service under Part IV, Savings Provisions, of Clause 29, Part-time Casual and Temporary Employees, except as provided for in subclause (x). - (iii) An employee with an entitlement to long service leave, may elect to access their entitlement: - (a) on full pay, or - (b) on half pay, or - (c) on double pay. - (iv) When an employee elects to access their long service leave entitlement the following amounts of long service leave are to be deducted from the employee's long service leave entitlement: - (a) for each period of long service leave taken on full pay the number of days so taken, - (b) for each period of long service leave taken on half pay half the number of days so taken, - (c) for each period of long service leave taken on double pay twice the number of days so taken.
+- (2) as a full time and/or permanent part time employee with any "government sector agency" (as defined by Schedule 2 of the Government Sector Employment Regulation 2014 (NSW), as amended from time to time, hereafter referred to as "the GSER") or any "Commonwealth or interstate agency" (as defined by Schedule 2 of the GSER as amended from time to time).
+In these instances, such service must meet the relevant provisions of transfer prescribed in the GSER for such service. - (b) Service will not include - - (1) any period of leave without pay except in the case of employees who have completed at least ten years' service (any period of absence without pay being excluded therefrom) in which case service will include any period of leave without pay not exceeding six months taken after 12 March 1975; - (2) any period of part-time service arising from service under Part IV, Savings Provisions, of clause 29, Part-time Casual and Temporary Employees, except as provided for in subclause (x). - (iii) An employee with an entitlement to long service leave, may elect to access their entitlement: - (a) on full pay, or - (b) on half pay, or - (c) on double pay. - (iv) When an employee elects to access their long service leave entitlement the following amounts of long service leave are to be deducted from the employee's long service leave entitlement: - (a) for each period of long service leave taken on full pay the number of days so taken, - (b) for each period of long service leave taken on half pay half the number of days so taken, - (c) for each period of long service leave taken on double pay twice the number of days so taken.
 This election is made on the basis that superannuation contributions for an employee who is a member of the State Authorities Superannuation Scheme or the State Superannuation Scheme will only be made for the period of the long service leave actually taken, i.e. contributions will be made at the single time rate.